mo-ccc/svelte-pin-board/README.md

 ## instructions for install
 - Install node js -> https://nodejs.org/en/
 - Clone this git onto your local machine
-- cd into the poke_viewer_js folder
+- cd into the svelte-pin-board folder
 - run 'npm install'
 - run 'npm run dev'
 - visit 'localhost:5000' in a browser of your choice